Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 In 2007, legendary rock band Led Zeppelin took the idea of expensive concert tickets to a whole new level.
 The band had reunited after nearly 20 years at London’s O2 Arena for a benefit concert in memory of Atlantic Records founder, Ahmet Ertegun.

-Although the base fare for passes started at USD 250, Far Out reported the price went up to USD 168,000 for two passes.
+Although the base fare for passes started at USD 250 (INR 20,537.50), Far Out reported the price went up to USD 168,000 (INR 13 lakh approx.) for two passes.
 They were bought off a charity auction.
 The fact that the group got together after so long to headline the event made it a memorable and rare experience.

 Having played 16 songs, the concert cemented Led Zeppelin’s position as one of the most influential rock bands of all time and demonstrated its influence over fans.
 The Los Angeles Times reported that many in the UK capital also billed it as the ‘“concert of the millennium” by “the greatest rock and roll band ever”.’